casper-network/condor-info/release-notes/rc4.md

 ---
 ## List of PRs
 ### Node

+* [4816](https://github.com/casper-network/casper-node/pull/4816)	Return the switch block hash with rewards response
+    Adds a new field to enable users to retrieve the block at which rewards were distributed

 * [4750](https://github.com/casper-network/casper-node/pull/4750)	Add a decode subcommand to global-state-update-gen
     This adds a new subcommand to global-state-update-gen that aids in debugging, to be called with:
     `global-state-update-gen decode global_state.toml`.
 The command reads the generated global_state.toml, deserializes the entries and prints them out in the Debug format.
 This makes the contents of the file more human-readable, helping in analyzing it.